chettrick/stm32cubef4/Projects/STM32F4-Discovery/Examples/UART/UART_TwoBoards_ComPolling/readme.txt

 clock (SYSCLK) to run at 168 MHz.

 Then 1st board is waiting for user button key to be pressed.
-Once done, data are transmitted through uart2 in polling mode.
-2nd board has configured Uart2 to receive data in polling mode.
-Once data received is completed, 2nd board also transmit same characters on Uart2 which will be received by 1st board.
+Once done, data are transmitted through UART2 in polling mode.
+2nd board has configured UART2 to receive data in polling mode.
+Once data received is completed, 2nd board also transmit same characters on UART2 which will be received by 1st board.
-Both boards compare transmitted datas to received ones.
-If they are same, green led is turn on, else red one is turn On
+Both boards compare transmitted data to received ones.
+If they are same, green LED is turn on, else red one is turn On

 Warning: As both boards do not behave same way, "TRANSMITTER_BOARD" switch compilation exists to determine either software is for 1st transmitter board or